Clinician-guided immune pattern reports

 Allerim works best when the report, clinician review, and follow-through stay connected in one place.
 The goal is a clearer first decision, not more noise.

-One care thread for reports, messages, and follow-through.
+One secure thread for reports, messages, and follow-through.

 Allerim provides clinician-guided interpretation and workflow support.
 It does not replace emergency care or formal diagnosis.